komiayi/komiayi.github.io/README.md

 Predictive analytics and machine learning

-*Project Overview* I engineered a high-performance predictive tool designed to quantify the probabilities of match outcomes for the French Ligue 1 McDonald's.
+*Project Overview.* I engineered a high-performance predictive tool designed to quantify the probabilities of match outcomes for the French Ligue 1 McDonald's.
 By moving beyond traditional intuition-based analysis, this project leverages a data-driven approach to forecast results for the current 18-club elite season.

-*The Technical Edge* The core of the application is a multinomial rogistic Regression model developed with Scikit-Learn.
+*The Technical Edge.* The core of the application is a multinomial rogistic Regression model developed with Scikit-Learn.
 It processes complex team metrics—such as offensive efficiency and defensive resilience—to output precise winning, drawing, and losing percentages.
 The interface is a custom-built Streamlit dashboard, optimized for both light and dark modes with professional branding.

 Key Competencies:
 * Modeling: Logistic Regression (Scikit-Learn)